autocrypt/ame2016/README.md

 ## major topic: in-band opportunistic mail encryption

 One hot topic arose from discussions about automatic mail encryption at OpenPGPConf and PGPSummit 2016 and is currently headlined "in-band opportunistic mail encryption".
-This scheme follows ideas from [Opportunistic Security](https://tools.ietf.org/html/rfc7435), particularly focuses first on protecting against passive network/provider attacks and in particular aims to:
+This scheme follows ideas from the post-snowden [RFC7435 Opportunistic Security](https://tools.ietf.org/html/rfc7435), particularly focuses first on protecting against passive network/provider attacks and in particular aims to:

 - liberate users from having to manually manage encryption/decryption keys